-This is the dish that is worth while to fly back to Singapore for.
-Probably the only reason, no?
-The singapore chilli crab originates from singapore and can be popularly found in any of the seafood restaurants around the East Coast area, or kopi tiams.
-Despite it’s name, this dish is not very spicy.
-If you’re having dinner out at a seafood restaurant, don’t miss out this order.
-They usually serve white bread to go with the dish, so that you can wipe ou the delicious gravy at the end.
-Otherwise, you may order a plate of Bee Hoon to go with it too.
-But who’s talking about ordering?
-We’re making some tonight!
-Anyone for seconds?
+This is the signature dish that is worth to fly back to Singapore for.
+The Singapore chilli crab originates from Singapore and can be popularly found in any the seafood restaurants.
+Despite its name, this dish is not very spicy.
+White buns usually goes with the dish, so that you can wipe out the delicious gravy with the bread.
+A plate of Bee Hoon goes well too.

 - 1kg Mud Crabs (cleaned, halfed and cracked)